-WebP is Google’s alternative smaller image format to that of JPEGs or PNGs.
-There has been a lot of confusion lately over WebP support and just exactly what you can and cannot use it with, such as browser support, CMS support, etc. Today we want to clear up any doubts you might have.
+WebP is Google's alternative smaller image format to that of PNG or JPEG.
+There has been a lot of confusion lately over WebP support and just exactly what you can and cannot use it with, such as browser and CMS support.
+Today we want to clear up any doubts you might have.
 WebP support is actually a lot better than what you might think.

 Not every browser has WebP support and so it is important to know which ones do as this might affect your decision of whether or not you want to convert and deliver WebP images into your website and or project.
 Below are all the major browsers and an explanation about WebP support.

 As of July 2020, global WebP support from browsers is 79.4%

 Google Chrome has officially had WebP support since Chrome 23 (originally released in November, 2012), and partial support since Chrome 9.
 Partial support means they didn't support lossless and alpha versions of WebP.

 Google's Android Browser has officially had WebP support since 4.2 (originally released in November 2012), and partial support since Android Browser version 4.
 Google's Chrome for Android browser has had WebP support since Chrome 50.

 Apple's Safari browser, along with their iOS Safari browser, will both have WebP support in Safari 14 and iOS 14 (expected to be released in September, 2020).

 Mozilla Firefox has officially had WebP support since Firefox 65.0 (originally released in January, 2019).

 Mozilla's Firefox for Android has officially had WebP support since Firefox 68 (originally released in July, 2019).
 Mozilla's Firefox for iOS doesn't have WebP support yet (but that may change once Apple releases support for WebP).